-Many myths exist regarding organ and tissue donation.
+Many myths and their corresponding facts exist regarding organ and tissue donation.
 These are largely due to certain values people hold, religious beliefs or fears about what you “hear on the street” or see in local and social media.

-Donor Alliance issued a survey to driver license office staff in November of 2010, gauging the main barriers to why people say “no” to registering to donate.
-Through this research we were able to identify the top five reasons why people do not say “yes” and designate themselves as organ and tissue donors.
+Donor Alliance issued a survey to driver license office staff in November of 2010, gauging the main barriers to why people say “no” to signing up to donate.
+Through this research we were able to identify the top five reasons why people do not say Yes and designate themselves as organ and tissue donors.
+Checkout the below myths and then learn the facts.

 Research shows that many people do not donate because they “just haven’t gotten around to it.”
 What if everyone did think about the impact they could have on one or more lives?